bocoup/webpack-workshop/content/00-core/02-webpack-loaders/content/03-style-and-css-loaders.md

 # Modular css

-Using the `css-loader` in this way, you can also count on webpack to bundle your css dependencies through `@import` lines.

 ```css
 @import 'reset.css';
 ```

+???

+Using the `css-loader` in this way, you can also count on webpack to bundle your css dependencies through `@import` lines.

-The line above will be parsed as a require and will load the contents `reset.css` in the css file with the import command.
+This line will be handled like a require and will inject the contents of `require('reset.css')` in the eventual output chunks.

+--

 ## required urls

-`css-loader` also lets `url('some-file.png')` be required.
-This lets webpack handle images and other files to include them in the build and transform them like any other web app detail built with webpack.

 ```css
 .image {
   background: url('image.png');
 }
 ```

+???

+`css-loader` also lets `url('image.png')` be required.
+This lets webpack handle images and other files to include them in the build and transform them like any other module built with webpack.